 Termination of Awards.
 Generally, unless otherwise provided in the award agreement, if an awardee's service as an employee, consultant or director terminates other than for death or disability or for cause, vested awards will remain exercisable for a period of 90 days following the awardee's termination, or if earlier, until the expiration of the term of the award.
-If an awardee's service as an employee, consultant or director terminates for cause, all of the awardee's awards will immediately terminate as of the date of termination unless otherwise provided for in the award agreement, if an awardee becomes disabled or dies while an employee, consultant or director of the company, the vesting of all of the awardee's unvested awards will accelerate, and all of the awardee's awards will be exercisable until the expiration of the term of the authority to extend the period of time for which an award is to remain exercisable following an awardee's termination (taking into account limitations under the Code), but not beyond the expiration of the term of the award, and to permit an award to be exercised with respect to unvested shares.
+If an awardee's service as an employee, consultant or director terminates for cause, all of the awardee's awards will immediately terminate as of the date of termination unless otherwise provided for in the award agreement.
+Unless otherwise provided for in the award agreement, if an awardee becomes disabled or dies while an employee, consultant or director of the company, the vesting of all of the awardee's unvested awards will accelerate, and all of the awardee's awards will be exercisable until the expiration of the term of the award.
+The administrator has the authority to extend the period of time for which an award is to remain exercisable following an awardee's termination (taking into account limitations under the Code), but not beyond the expiration of the term of the award, and to permit an award to be exercised with respect to unvested shares.